gelleson/codemerge/README.md

 ## Previous Versions and Evolution of CodeMerge

 The initial version of CodeMerge was developed in Go, and it is available on the `/go` branch of the repository, although it is no longer maintained.
 The subsequent version was rewritten in Rust, offering enhanced performance, safety, and ecosystem benefits, especially with the use of the `tiktoken-rs` library for token counting.
-The latest, third-generation version combines Bun JS and Rust.
-This modern approach improves maintainability and performance, capitalizing on Bun for the command-line interface and TypeScript for higher-level logic, while utilizing Rust for performance-critical tasks.

 ## Contributing